LiaScript/docs/README.md

 # Main Title

-@Single.line  <-- this will be replaced at compile-time by: v
+@Single.line  <-- this will be replaced at compile-time by the text below:

 you can add as much content as you want to your single-line macro!
 The only thing that is important, is to use indentation.
 Not __matter__ how [much](#12)